Tag Archives: International Drama

 What a crazy adventure!

-Receiving a well-deserved 2015 Best Foreign Language Film Academy Award nomination, Wild Tales is an Argentinian film that weaves six unique vignettes together.
+Receiving a well-deserved 2015 Best Foreign Language Film Academy Award nomination, Wild Tales is a Spanish film that weaves six unique vignettes together.

-A psychopath arranges for all of his enemies to be on the same flight (“Pasternack”), a hit and run accident among a wealthy family turns murderous (“The Proposal”), a bomb expert turns his expertise onto a corrupt towing company (“Little Bomb”), a disturbed bride and groom bizarrely celebrate their wedding reception (“Until Death Do Us Part”), a revenge-driven waitress waits on her rival (“The Rats”), and a brutal tale of road rage (“The Strongest”) are the stories told in this fantastic film.
+A psychopath arranges for all of his enemies to be on the same flight (“Pasternack”), a hit-and-run accident among a wealthy family turns murderous (“The Proposal”), a bomb expert turns his expertise onto a corrupt towing company (“Little Bomb”), a disturbed bride and groom bizarrely celebrate their wedding reception (“Until Death Do Us Part”), a revenge-driven waitress waits on her rival (“The Rats”) a brutal tale of road rage (“The Strongest”) are the stories told in this fantastic film.

 Wild Tales is an outrageous journey and as each chapter unfolds we are treated to the unexpected and each is cleverly written- bear in mind that they are independent stories and have nothing to do with each other chronologically or otherwise.

-The vignettes also vary vastly in length with one as short as ten minutes and another hovering around the forty-minute mark.
+The vignettes also vary vastly.
+One as short as ten minutes and another hovering around the forty-minute mark.

-Some characters are sympathetic-others hateful, which is interesting in itself.
-The diner in “The Rats” is hateful and we wish for his demise.
+Some characters are sympathetic and hateful, which is interesting in itself.
+The diner in “The Rats” is despised and we wish for his demise.

 Famed director Pedro Almodovar (The Skin I Live In, Volver) does not direct Wild Tales but does produce the project and his imprint is all over it.
 Almodovar has a thing for the weird and, as in 2013’s I’m So Excited, a thing for passengers in peril inside airplanes.